Chapter 9. Connection Points

 to errors.
 An additional complexity is that a sink interface can be

-a custom COM interface or a dispinterface
+a custom COM interface or a dispinterface.
+Considerably

-more work is involved in making a dispinterface
+more work is involved in making a dispinterface callback

-callback is the most frequent case because it’s the only event
+(that is, using IDispatch::Invoke) than making a vtable callback.
+Unfortunately, the dispinterface callback is the most frequent case because it’s the only event

 mechanism that scripting languages, Internet Explorer, and most